 - Growth opportunities within the single serve segment

-- Single serve coffee formats, a category that was in the nascent stage approximately 5 years ago, has witnessed impressive growth rates in recent years.
-The single-serve market has been a major growth driver of the overall coffee industry in the U.S. According to International Coffee Organisation, global coffee consumption reached 146 million bags in 2013 with a compounded annual growth rate of 2.1% over the last three years.
-Although single-cup coffee sales still account for almost 50% of the volume of regular coffee, research company Mintel group has forecasted this segment to rise to an estimated $3.1 billion this year.
+- Single serve coffee formats, a category that was in the nascent stage approximately 6 years ago, has witnessed impressive growth rates in recent years.
+The single-serve market has been a major growth driver of the overall coffee industry in the U.S. According to International Coffee Organisation, global coffee consumption reached 141.6 million bags in 2014, with an estimate of 175.8 million bags of global consumption by the end of 2020.

-- The single cup market in the U.S. is dominated by Green Mountain Coffee Roasters with its proprietary Keurig K-Cup brewing system.
-In the past year, Dunkin' Donuts and Starbucks also launched single cup coffee formats.
+- The single cup market in the U.S. is dominated by Keurig Green Mountain with its proprietary Keurig K-Cup brewing system.
+In the past few years, many other brands, such as Dunkin' Donuts and Starbucks, also launched single cup coffee formats.

 - Focus on innovation and R&D

 - GMCR is focused on continued innovation both in single serve brewing systems and beverage development.
-The company has planned to release its new version of brewers: Keurig 2.0 later this year.
-Keurig 2.0 will have far more better features than its previous version.
+The company released its new version of hot brewer: Keurig 2.0 in 2014.
+Keurig 2.0 has far more better features than its previous version.
 An increasing sales in Keurig brewer will translate to increase in volume of K-Cup packs.